Jakob Fugger: Fuggerei

 Beginning in 1516 Jakob Fugger funded the construction of a settlement for craftsmen and day laborers in need.
-In 1523 52 houses of the estate were built.
+In 1523, 52 houses of the estate were built.
 It was first named Fuggerei in 1531.
-Originally it was meant to house people who were in a difficult situation through no fault of their own until they could establish stable household on their own.
+Originally it was meant to house people who were in a difficult situation through no fault of their own until they could establish a stable household on their own.
 The yearly rent was one symbolic guilder, though additionally requested were three daily prayers in the name of Fugger and his family.

 The settlement was expanded several times, lastly in 1973.
-About 150 people live in the Fuggerei today, still paying an annual rent of the equivalent of one guilder (0.88 €).
+About 150 people live in the Fuggerei today, still paying an annual rent of the equivalent of one guilder (€0.88).
 The Fuggerei is a major tourist attraction of Augsburg and since 2006 also houses a museum.
 The settlement is still administered by the descendants of the Fugger family and financed through a foundation (originally from 1521).

 Other foundations and buildings

-Jakob Fugger made several contributions to churches and monasteries in Augsburg some of which still show the Fugger coat of arms.
-He funded the church San Blas in Almagro, Spain and the reconstruction of the Santa Maria dell’Anima in Rome.
+Jakob Fugger made several contributions to churches and monasteries in Augsburg some of which still show the Fugger family's coat of arms.
+He funded the church San Blas in Almagro, Spain and the reconstruction of the Santa Maria dell'Anima in Rome.
 He also built a chapel in Oberkirchberg as well as building a palace in Weißenhorn.